Book a Call

 Journaling for Healing

 David Read Johnson, Ph.D.
-Director of the Institutes for the Arts in Psychotherapy, NY, NY, and Co-Director of Post Traumatic Stress Center, New Haven, CT, says, “Like meditation and quiet reflection, journaling appreciates the value of processing our feelings and thoughts, allowing them to flow out of us, and revealing the wisdom, memory, and suffering they contain.
+Director of the Institutes for the Arts in Psychotherapy, NY, and Co-Director of Post Traumatic Stress Center, New Haven, CT, says, “Like meditation and quiet reflection, journaling appreciates the value of processing our feelings and thoughts, allowing them to flow out of us, and revealing the wisdom, memory, and suffering they contain.
 Writing is steeped in paradox: we write simultaneously for ourselves and for others; we write as authors so we can read as audience; we write to empty our minds of troubling thoughts and also to record them for posterity.”

 Often, when we were children, we experienced trauma and believed we were to blame for specific events and incidents.
 They may have run the gamut of abuse, bullying, neglect, etc. These incidents may never have been processed.
-The little child within never got to be seen and heard for the pain and suffering they went through.
+The little child within was never seen and heard for the pain and suffering they went through.
 Journaling for healing is a profound way to work on those parts and to let them have their voice.
 You get to choose if you want to share your writing or not.

 Working through some of the exercises in The Way of The Journal Workbook by Kathleen Adams, I have discovered deep insights into the different parts of myself.
 I love exploring why I have a part of me that behaves the way it does, resists things, or is fearful about something.
 Gaining more self-awareness is indispensable, positive, and productive.
 Once you know why you do the things you do and give that part of you a voice, you can make more mindful choices.
 Here’s Kathleen’s website if you are interested in exploring her work: